KTT Hyacinth vs. Outemu Dustproof Green

 Overview

-When comparing the KTT Hyacinth linear switch with the Outemu Dustproof Green clicky switch, there are distinct differences that cater to different preferences.
+When comparing the KTT Hyacinth linear switch with the Outemu Dustproof Green clicky switch, there are distinct differences that cater to various preferences.
 The Hyacinth stands out for its design choice of a 3.5mm travel distance, aiming to provide a balance between tactile feedback, auditory experience, and user comfort.
-With a single-stage elongated spring instead of the traditional dual-stage springs, the Hyacinth offers a more consistent force curve.
-On the other hand, the Dustproof Green switch doesn't have specific standout features but is known for its reliability.
-While the Hyacinth is labeled as ['Neutral', 'Silky', 'Subtle'], the Dustproof Green's characteristics are not specified.
-Both switches have their unique qualities that may appeal to different users.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+With a single-stage elongated spring instead of traditional dual-stage springs, the Hyacinth offers a more consistent force curve.
+On the other hand, the Dustproof Green switch lacks specific standout features but is known for its reliability.
+While the Hyacinth is characterized as neutral, silky, and subtle, the Dustproof Green's traits are not specified.
+Both switches have unique qualities that may appeal to different users.
+However, let's delve deeper beyond generalities so you can best decide on the switch that suits your needs.

 By the numbers